shocquen/test-internal/notes.md

 ### 2nd page

-Change dinamicly the text "Rejoignez des milliers de locataires [...]" if you connect as an agent
+Change dynamically the text "Rejoignez des milliers de locataires [...]" if you connect as an agent

 ### OTP